a-x-/the-clone-db-notion-integration/README.md

 - Ensure IDs are 32 characters long
 - Remove any dashes from the ID

+**"Cannot create relation" Error**

+- This is automatically handled - relation properties are filtered out during copying

 ### Support

 If you encounter issues: